List of Pakistan international footballers born outside Pakistan: Post-independence

-In 2005, Premier League club Fulham player Zesh Rehman made his international debut for Pakistan in the 2005 SAFF Gold Cup.
-The next year Usman Gondal also made his debut for Pakistan.
+On 12 June 2005, Usman Gondal became the second foreign born player to represent Pakistan during a match against India.
+The same year, Premier League club Fulham player Zesh Rehman made his international debut for Pakistan in the 2005 SAFF Gold Cup.
 In 2007, the recruitment of overseas players intensified for the 2010 FIFA World Cup qualification against Iraq with the inclusion of Adnan Ahmed, Amjad Iqbal, and Iltaf Ahmed.
 Adam Karim and Azeem Razwan were also included in the squad, however they failed to make the international debut.
 The following year, Atif Bashir and Kashif Siddiqi also joined the national side.
 For the 2009 SAFF Championship, Reis Ashraf and Shabir Khan were included.

 In 2011, Australia based Ahmad Akbar Khan became the first non-English player to feature for Pakistan in a test match against Palestine.
 Throughout the years, the presence of overseas players was generally not well received by some local stakeholders, as it was felt that they did not improve the level of the team or accused them of lack of commitment because of their difficulty to join the team 15 days before the training camps.
 Former players such as Mujahid Tareen, Nasir Ismail, Muhammad Essa and Jaffar Khan, and coaches such as Tariq Lutfi and Akhtar Mohiuddin, also criticised the inclusion of overseas players several times.

 The inclusion of Serbian coach Zaviša Milosavljević brought Norway born Omar Malik and Denmark based Hassan Bashir, Yousuf Butt and Mohammad Ali for a friendly against Singapore in 2012.
 The next year, Yousuf's brother Yaqoob Butt also joined the squad.
 The appointment of Bahraini coach Mohammad Al-Shamlan was again marred by controversies as he constantly sidelined overseas players in important competitions in hope to develop local talent.
 However, a notable inclusion was of professional footballer Nabil Aslam in 2015 who was scouted several times previously.

 After a long period of inactivity due to ban on the Pakistan Football Federation by FIFA, Adnan Mohammad and Navid Rahman were recruited, followed by Rahis Nabi and Samir Nabi.
 After another ban and period of inactivity, the team received another influx of overseas players in 2022 and 2023 to compensate for the inactivity of the domestic setup for years.
 However, the action was again denounced by previous critics.